 2. Select the Build Point Cloud... command from the Workflow menu.

 3. In the Build Point Cloud dialog box select the desired reconstruction parameters.
 The settings presented on the image below are set based on the particular dataset parameters and can be referred to as example values, the settings may differ depending on the project.

 5. The progress dialog box will appear displaying the current processing status.
 To cancel processing click Cancel button.

-After the dense point cloud has been reconstructed it is possible to generate a polygonal mesh model based on the dense cloud data or depth maps data.
+After the point cloud has been reconstructed it is possible to generate a polygonal mesh model based on the point cloud data or depth maps data.
 The second approach supports GPU acceleration and mostly provides better results for the same depth maps quality for objects and scenes with a big number of minor details.

 1. Select Build Mesh command from the Workflow menu.
 Set the following recommended values for the parameters in the Build Mesh dialog:

-Note: if at the previous stage - Depth maps were built and kept in the project, we recommend using the parameter - Reuse depth maps to save the processing time.
+If at the previous stage - Depth maps were built and kept in the project, we recommend using the parameter - Reuse depth maps to save the processing time.

 2. Click OK button to start building geometry.

 You can take measurements on the model using the Ruler tool on the Toolbar in Metashape: